Hairong Wang

 Greetings!

-I am a final-year PhD Candidate in Operations Research from the School of Industrial and Systems Engineering at Georgia Tech, where I am fortunately advised by Prof. Jing Li.
+I am an incoming assistant professor in the Operations Research & Industrial Engineering program at the University of Texas at Austin.
+I received my PhD in Operations Research from the School of Industrial and Systems Engineering at Georgia Tech, where I am fortunately advised by Prof. Jing Li.
 Prior to joining Georgia Tech, I received my BA in Mathematics from University of Oxford.

 My research focuses on developing knowledge-informed, data-efficient machine learning models and algorithms, and pursuing their practical applications in addressing pressing, high-stake clinical challenges.
 Specifically, my work develops and leverages tools from machine learning (ML), generative artificial intelligence (AI), large-scale optimization, and high-dimensional statistics to: